Ashmole Academy Music Aptitude Test: Complete Parent Guide

 About the Ashmole Academy Music Aptitude Test

-Ashmole Academy is one of the most popular and oversubscribed secondary schools in North London, with a strong reputation for both academic and musical excellence.
-Entry through the Music Aptitude Test route is highly competitive.
+Ashmole Academy is one of the most sought-after and heavily oversubscribed secondary schools in North London, renowned for its exceptional academic standards and outstanding music provision.
+Entry via the Music Aptitude Test (MAT) pathway is extremely competitive, with only a limited number of places available each year.

 What Is Being Tested at Ashmole Academy